edinnen/homework-automator-5000/README.md

 - Find a better POS tagger / Figure out how to make a decent POS tagger
   - "The quick brown fox jumped over the lazy dog" parses like it's been huffing glue
+  - Train POS tagger to understand the varied uses for the inflections of "fuck"